hirefrank/plaid-txns-google-sheets/README.md

 1. Sign up for a developer account with [Plaid](https://plaid.com).
 1. Create a new [Google Sheet](http://sheet.new) and open the Script editor.
 (Tools > Script editor)
 1. Copy the contents of `Code.gs` into the empty script.
-1. Create the your desired script properties -- see below.
+1. Create the script properties -- see below.
 (File > Project properties > Script properties)

 ## Usage